zer2/Fantasy-Basketball--in-progress-/readme.md

 I call these G-scores, and it turns out that these are quite different from Z-scores.
 For example, steals have a very high week-to-week standard deviation, and carry less weight in G-scores than Z-scores as a result.

 Intuitively, why does this happen?
-The way I think about it is that investing heavily into a volatile category will lead to only a flimsy advantage, and so is less worthwhile than investing into a robust category.
+The way I think about it is that investing heavily into a volatile category will lead to only a flimsy advantage, and so is likely less worthwhile than investing into a robust category.
 Many drafters have this intuition already, de-prioritizing unpredictable categories like steals relative to what Z-scores would suggest.
 The G-score idea just converts that intuition into a mathematical rigor

 ## 5. Head-to-head simulation results